B\'ezout domains and lattice-valued modules: Applications

 Examples of good Rumely domains are: the ring $\widetilde \Z$ of algebraic integers, the integral closure of $\F_{p}[t]$.

 All localizations of Rumely domains are again Rumely domains (\cite[Corollary 3.5]{DM}).
 Localizations of B\'ezout domains with good factorisation are again B\'ezout domains with good factorisation (\cite[2.10]{DM}).
 Let $\O$ be either the ring of algebraic integers in a number field or the integral closure of $\F_p[t]$ in a finite degree field extension of $\F_p(t)$ and let $S$ denote a multiplicative subset of $\O$.
 Then assume that the ring $S^{-1}.\O$ is not a field and that $S^{-1}.\O$ has infinitely many maximal ideals, then the Jacobson radical of $\widetilde{(S^{-1}.\O)}$ is $\{0\}$ \cite[Lemma 2.15]{DM}.
 Note that when $B$ is a good Rumely domain, the prime radical relation and the Jacobson radical relation coincide \cite[Theorem 3.3]{PS} and L. Gregory showed that the decidability of the theory of $B$-modules implies that the prime radical relation is recursive \cite[Lemma 3.2]{Gr}.
-Therefore we get the following Corollary to Proposition \ref{dec}. \cor Let $B$ be a countable good Rumely domain, assume that for each $\M\in MSpec(B)$, the quotient $B/\M$ is infinite and that $B$ satisfies (EF).
-Then $T_{B,V,div}$ is decidable if and only if the prime radical relation is recursive. \ecor The field $\widetilde \Q$, the algebraic closure of $\Q$, can be equipped with a recursive structure \cite[page 131]{Ru} and from that presentation one can deduce that the ring $\widetilde \Z$ can also be equipped with a recursive structure.
+Therefore we get the following Corollary to Proposition \ref{dec}. \cor Let $B$ be a countable good Rumely domain, assume that $B$ satisfies (EF).
+Then $T_{B}$ is decidable if and only if the prime radical relation is recursive. \ecor \pr The only thing to note is that for each $\M\in MSpec(B)$, the quotient $B/\M$ is infinite.
+If the characteristic of $B$ is zero, this is immediate and if the characteristic of $B$ is a prime $p$, all good Rumely domains containing the prime field $\F_p$ also contains its algebraic closure \cite[Theorem 4.2]{DM}.

+The field $\widetilde \Q$, the algebraic closure of $\Q$, can be equipped with a recursive structure \cite[page 131]{Ru} and from that presentation one can deduce that the ring $\widetilde \Z$ can also be equipped with a recursive structure.
 Earlier, M. Rabin showed that if $F$ is a computable field, then so is its algebraic closure \cite[Theorem 7]{Rabin}.

 \bem {\rm \cite[Fact 2]{vdD}} Suppose the ring $R$ satisfies hypothesis (EF) and that the Jacobson radical relation is equal to the prime radical relation, then the Jacobson radical relation $rad$ on $R$ is recursive. \ebem \pr For the reader convenience, we give the proof below \cite[page 192]{vdD} (note that van den Dries uses that the ring is equipped with a recursive structure, but in our context, we may replace this by assumption (EF)).
 Van den Dries uses that the relation $x\in rad(y_1,\cdots,y_{\ell})$ is recursively enumerable (r.e.) as well as its complement.
 To show it is r.e., one writes: $x\in rad(y_1,\cdots,y_{\ell})\leftrightarrow \exists n\in \N\;x^n\in (y_1,\cdots,y_{\ell})$ and that its complement is r.e. $x\notin rad(y_1,\cdots,y_{\ell})\leftrightarrow \exists z\;(1\in (z,x)\;\&\;1\notin(z,y_1,\cdots,y_{\ell})).$ Since our ring is B\'ezout, we have that $1\in (z,x)\leftrightarrow gcd(z,x)=1$.